 Whisk sugar, salt, cocoa, and cornstarch in a medium saucepan.
 Add milk and whisk over medium low heat until the powder is dissolved.
 Switch to a wooden spoon or heat safe spatula and stir continuously until the mixture starts to thicken.
 Once it thickens, stir in the vanilla bean paste then remove the pan from the heat and stir in the baking chocolate.
 Stir until smooth.
-Pour into 2-4 ramekins or creme brûlée dishes.
-(Depending on the size of the dish.
-Dishes shown are 6 oz.)
+Pour into 2 (6oz) creme brûlée dishes or 3 smaller ramekins.

 To make the brûlée topping, you can use a torch or the stovetop method.
 Do this right before serving.